graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/settings.md

 Modifies what graph elements can be equal to one another during _navigation_.
 We distinguish between the semantics of pattern matching, which applies to all explicitly specified vertices and edges, and the semantics of navigation, which only applies to vertices and edges traversed through a sub-path.
-By default, navigation is evaluted with the `no-repeated-anything` setting, which does not allow duplicate vertices OR edges to be traversed.
+By default, navigation is evaluated with the `no-repeated-anything` setting, which does not allow duplicate vertices OR edges to be traversed.
 Some form of uniqueness must be specified for navigation to guarantee that cycles are not processed.

 No-Repeated-Vertices